I’m often asked "why do you paint yourself?" Or, with slightly more trepidation "are you still painting yourself?"

 I always feel a little perplexed by this, because in some odd way, all these years and hundreds of works later, in my mind I’m actually still painting that very first self-referencing painting – and I can’t or won’t finish doing so until I feel I’ve got it - which will probably never happen.

-I’ve attached two drawings from my teenage years that I managed to keep.
-I remember my surprise at finding them again, realising that my impulse to document myself started when I was quite young.
+I’ve attached two drawings from my adolescence.
+I remember my surprise at finding them again, realising my impulse to document myself started when I was quite young.
 I still haven't thought hard about this - I don't want to, I sense it's fragile territory that needs protecting more than it needs investigating.

 Many years have gone by since I drew Self Portrait 1977 for my School Certificate art folder at age 15.
 I look at that image and I see a girl more serious and older than her years, and I feel the same for her as I do a finished painting that’s in my studio now, in 2017.